 Compensation through the form of 10,000 positions in the gardening and environmental protection sectors has not calmed tensions.
-In practice these are essentially ghost jobs for a living in Redeyef in Redeyef are almost every day is easy or good or very good manageable those lucky or well-connected.
+In practice these are essentially ghost jobs for is easy or manageable good or very good those lucky or well-connected.
 The botched scheme has led to further resentment among the local population.
 The majority of our survey respondents (80%) say that corruption is a serious problem in Redeyef.